Coronavirus in pets

 Vet care during lockdown

-At the moment, your veterinary practice will be doing their best to provide necessary treatment to sick and injured pets but will be offering an altered service due to reduced staffing and social distancing guidelines.
-As usual, phone your vet practice if you are concerned that your pet is unwell, but please remember that they will be working very hard under incredibly difficult circumstances, and may not be able to offer the service they would normally.
+At the moment, your veterinary practice will be doing everything possible to provide necessary treatment to the pets in their care, but are likely to be offering an altered service due to reduced staffing and social distancing guidelines.
+As usual, if you’re concerned about your pet, or they become unwell, it’s important to contact your vet to get them help.
+If possible, always try to contact your vet before going to the practice and use phone or video consultations where possible.
+Please remember that your vet will be working very hard under incredibly difficult circumstances, and may not be able to offer their normal service.

 Is there a Covid-19 vaccination for pets?

 No, there is no vaccine available for Covid-19.
 There is a vaccine that is occasionally used to protect puppies from the strain of coronaviruses that cause diarrhoea, but this vaccine doesn’t provide any protection against other strains of coronavirus.
-It’s unlikely that a vaccine will be necessary because if animals continue to be vastly unaffected by Covid-19.
+It’s unlikely that a vaccine will be necessary as currently animals are vastly unaffected by Covid-19.

 PetWise Pet Health Hub – brought to you thanks to support from players of People’s Postcode Lottery